 You also would be likely to pay more for material that has intricate patterns to it.

 How Long Do You Have to Wait to Use Your Bathroom After Tiling

-This can vary, but a general rule is to wait for about 24 hours to walk on your tiles.
+This can vary, but a general rule is to wait 24 hours to walk on your tiles.

-Though you might not need that whole 24 hours depending on the materials used and the place where you did the tiling, take it into account when making your plans.
+Though you might not need that whole 24 hours, depending on the materials used and where you did the tiling, consider it when making your plans.